home-assistant/addons/deconz/DOCS.md

 - Set a port number for VNC in the "Network" configuration section of the add-on and hit "SAVE".
 Advised is to use port 5900, but any other port above 5900 works as well.
-- Set a VNC password in the add-on configuration and hit "SAVE".
 - Restart the add-on.

 To access it, you need a [VNC Viewer][vnc-viewer] application.
 If you are using